Not for the Kiddies

 July 16, 1932 cover by Rea Irvin.

 What disturbed so many about Freaks was Browning’s use of actual sideshow performers with real disabilities to tell the story of a conniving trapeze artist who plots to seduce and then kill a dwarf performer to gain his inheritance.
 The film was not well-received by audiences and many critics.
 The Kansas City Star’s John Moffitt wrote, “There is no excuse for this picture.
 It took a weak mind to produce it and it takes a strong stomach to look at it.”
-However, the New Yorker’s John Mosher, along several other New York critics, gave the film a rather favorable review:
+However, The New Yorker’s John Mosher, along several other New York critics, gave the film a rather favorable review:

 ONE OF US…Although audiences and critics found Tod Browning’s 1932 film Freaks grotesque and exploitive, today many regard the film as a rare (for its time), sympathetic portrayal of persons with disabilities.
 Clockwise, from top left, Browning with some of the members of his Freaks cast; French-American actress Rose Dione portrayed Madame Tetrallini, operator of the sideshow; Daisy and Violet Hilton with actor Wallace Ford in a scene from Freaks.
 Born fused at the pelvis, the sisters were joined at their hips and buttocks and shared blood circulation; limbless sideshow performer Prince Randian, who wore a one-piece wool garment over his body, appeared in the film as “The Living Torso.”
 (IMDB)